 In some situations it would be beneficial to meet with your kemenche teacher online.
 If you wish to follow online lessons, you can contact the teacher of your choice directly and discuss the possibilities.

 Lesson time and place are arranged individually between you and the teacher.
 This means maximum flexibility for both of you.
-Choose the lesson package that suits you best.
+Choose the lesson pack that suits you best.
 We offer one-on-one kemenche lessons of 30 minutes, 45 minutes, and 60 minutes.
 Discuss all details about location, prices and frequency of the lessons during your trial kemenche lesson.

 Kemenche of Istanbul/ Classical Kemenche or Lyra is a traditional bowed string instrument based on the city of Istanbul.
 Before the 19th century it was mainly used by Greek society of the Ottoman Empire for popular and entertainment music.